danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada: :tada:

-The very first line of the `uv.lock` file is the `members` key.
-It contains a list of all the workspace members (our local packages), including the root package.
+At the beginning of the `uv.lock` file is the `members` array.
+It contains a list of all the workspace members (our local packages), including the root member `uv-dagger-dream`.

 Next comes the `package` array.
 Each element in the `package` array describes a package (local or third-party) in the monorepo.
 Notice the `source` key in the `package` table.
 It points to the source code of the package.
 And we can use it to identify the local dependencies of a given package.